-In my research, I especially focus on how we use (socially engaged) art and emerging science and technologies to address questions of what means to do and be good.
+In my research, I especially focus on how we use (socially engaged) art and emerging science and technologies to address questions of what means to do and be good in our contemporary society.
 My aim is to show how ethics is constitutive for these practices, and to encourage and cultivate a responsive attitude and ethical sensibility among designers, artists, scientists and engineers.

-Next to my academic work, I am an editor of WeArePublic Brabant.
-And I frequently play the bass in the Eindhoven-based ska-jazz collective The Scattered Lights a.k.a.
-The Skat-a-likes.
+Next to my academic work, I like to play the bass in the instrumental surf-rock band The Mariños, the ska-jazz collective The Scattered Lights a.k.a.
+The Skat-a-likes, and in not-to-be-named local lo-fi garage band).
 I live in Eindhoven with my daughter.